MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/aro/aro-network-topology-and-connectivity.md

 Incoming (ingress) controllers can be used to expose applications running in the ARO clusters.

 - [Ingress controllers](https://docs.openshift.com/container-platform/latest/networking/ingress-operator.html) provide application-level routing at the cost of a slight complexity increase.
-- ARO creates a generic DNS entry that simplify access to exposed applications in the cluster like *.apps.ClusterID.Region.aroapp.io.
+- ARO creates a generic DNS entry that simplifies access to exposed applications in the cluster like *.apps.`<ClusterID>`.`<Region>`.aroapp.io.
 It's useful for Private cluster to route traffic for the application.
-- ARO offers a built in [Ingress Controller and routes](https://docs.openshift.com/container-platform/latest/networking/configuring_ingress_cluster_traffic/configuring-ingress-cluster-traffic-ingress-controller.html).
+- ARO offers a built-in [Ingress Controller and routes](https://docs.openshift.com/container-platform/latest/networking/configuring_ingress_cluster_traffic/configuring-ingress-cluster-traffic-ingress-controller.html).
 - ARO Ingress can be used with [Azure Front Door](/azure/openshift/howto-secure-openshift-with-front-door).
 - The configuration should be aligned with the egress filtering design to avoid asymmetric routing.
 UDRs can cause asymmetric routing (potentially), but not necessarily.
 - If [TLS termination](https://docs.openshift.com/container-platform/latest/networking/ingress-operator.html) is required, management of TLS certificates must be considered.